NextLabsDevelopment/Duty-System/README.md

    add_ace group.(group name) duty.clockin allow
    ```

-### Usage
+### How to Use

-1. Players can use the specified commands to manage their duty status.
+- Players use the commands to manage their duty status.
-2. Admins or supervisors with the appropriate permissions can kick players off duty.
+- Admins with permissions can kick players off duty.
-3. Check the Discord channel for duty-related logs.
+- Duty logs are automatically sent to your Discord channel.

 ### Customization

-Feel free to customize the system to match your server's specific needs.
+You can easily tweak the system to suit your server's needs.